drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **Write tests for exploration of tools**

 * **Don't forget to write the *MINIMAL* amount of code required to get a test to pass**
-> The code will be refactored after the testing is working.
+> The code will be refactored after the test is working.

 * **Place your unit tests in a tests directory.
 Include an __init__.py.**
 > This ensures that test runners can import the tests via a package.
 Your functional tests have no